SAP/ui5-simple-require/README.md

 - `position_dependencies` \<Array\>
 - `global_context` \<Object\>
 - **Returns: ** \<Object\> Loaded Module.

+## Support

+If you think you found a bug or need help using the module, please create a new [github issue](https://github.com/SAP/ui5-simple-require/issues/new).

 ## Licence
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.